 - 1 Remove the shock from the bike and clean it thoroughly.
 Check and record the compression and rebound adjustment settings.
-Back both adjustments out all the way.
+Back all adjustments out all the way.
 Measure and record the set length (installed length) of the spring.
 Remove the spring. - 2 Follow standard rebuild procedures as outlined in your maintenance manual.
 Use safety glasses.
 Begin disassembly.

-Clamp the shock in a vise, remove the nitrogen and the valve core (if applicable).
-If your shock has a bladder, remove it by first depressing the bladder cap about 10 mm (7/16") to expose the circlip.
+Clamp the shock in a vise, remove the nitrogen and the valve core.
+Remove the bladder by first depressing the bladder cap about 10 mm (7/16") to expose the circlip.
 You can place a socket over the valve stem and tap on the socket to avoid bending the stem.
 Remove the circlip, then the cap with the bladder attached. - 3 Remove the end cap from the shock body.
-There are two basic types: screwed-on and pressed-on.
-The screwed-on type usually requires a special wrench, (most notably Ohlins and WP).
-The pressed-on type (typical Showa and KYB) must be tapped off with a sharp chisel.
+Showa end caps are pressed-on and must be tapped off with a sharp chisel (a wood chisel works great).
 Tap it off evenly. - 4 Once removed, depress the seal head assembly.
-Use Race Tech's Seal Head Tool (p/n TSSS 01).
-This will expose the circlip(s).
-Remove the circlip(s) with a small screwdriver. - Next remove the shaft assembly from the body by gently tapping upward on the shaft eyelet with a plastic mallet.
+Use Race Tech's Seal Head Tool (p/n TSSS 01) or use your fingers.
+This will expose the circlip.
+Remove the circlip with a small screwdriver. - Next remove the shaft assembly from the body by gently tapping upward on the shaft eyelet with a plastic mallet.
 Pour out the old fluid and dispose of properly.
 Clean the body with solvent and set it aside to dry. - 6 CAUTION: THIS NEXT STEP IS CRITICAL AND SHOULD ONLY BE DONE BY A QUALIFIED SUSPENSION TECHNICIAN.
 Remove the nut.
-On KYB and Showa units you must first grind or file off some of the peening on the end of the shaft.
-This peening is there to insure that the nut does not come off during use.
-On Showa's it serves a second function; it holds the rebound adjustment assembly into the center of the shaft.
-(See Fig. 1)
+On Showa's you must first grind or machine away some of the peening on the end of the shaft.
+This peening is there for two reasons, first, to insure that the nut does not come off during use and second, it holds the rebound adjustment assembly into the center of the shaft.
+(See Fig. 1) - WARNING!!!

-WARNING!!!
 You must use extreme caution when removing this peening.
 You must not remove the peening that holds the rebound adjustment in.
 If you do, it will come apart during use and could possibly lock up the shock.
 One method that works is to grind the nut and the very end of the shaft, in the shape of a cone, leaving enough of the hex shape to grip it with a wrench.
 You must leave enough of a lip on the Inner Diameter to hold the rebound adjustment in.
-Once you have the nut off, slightly chamfer the end of the shaft and check to be sure the threads are in good shape.
+Once you have the nut off, slightly chamfer the end of the shaft and check to be sure the threads are in good shape. - 7 Disassemble the valving stack, lay it out in the exact order and orientation that it comes off the shaft.
+Clean all the parts including the inside of the shock shaft where the rebound mechanism is.
+Blow it out using compressed air, being sure to wear safety glasses.